DIKU-EDU/remarks/README.md

   3. git-friendly file format.
   4. Synchronization options with Dropbox and/or Google Drive.

-Goal 4 is not necessarily related to remark, but is related to marking student work with external examiners, who are not always willing to use more explicit version-control systems, such as git.
+Goal 4 is not necessarily related to `remarks`, but is related to marking student work with external examiners, who are not always willing to use more explicit version-control systems, such as git.

 ## Status

 There is a [parser](src/Parser/Impl.hs) and baseline [validator](src/Validator.hs).
-These can be invoked using `remark parse` and `remark check`, respectively.
+These can be invoked using `remarks parse` and `remarks check`, respectively.

-See [Issues](https://github.com/oleks/remark/issues) for a roadmap.
+See [Issues](https://github.com/oleks/remarks/issues) for a roadmap.
 Feel free to add or fix some.

 ## Syntax